WorldBrain/Memex-Mobile/README.md

 # Running in dev

-0. Build the Reader feature's content script: `yarn content-script` _(`yarn content-script:watch` if working on it)_
+1. Build the Reader feature's content script: `yarn content-script` _(`yarn content-script:watch` if working on it)_

 ## Android

-1. Ensure an emulator/device is connected via ADB.
+2. Ensure an emulator/device is connected via ADB.
 1. In one terminal, run `yarn start` to start React Native's Metro bundler
 1. In another terminal, run `yarn react-native run-android`

-**Note:**
-_If your Android SDK or AVDs are not configured properly, you may have to manually start an emulator instance for the above commands to work._

 ## iOS (requires macOS)

-1. In one terminal, run `yarn start` to start React Native's Metro bundler
+2. In one terminal, run `yarn start` to start React Native's Metro bundler
 1. In another terminal, run `open app/ios/app.xcworkspace` to open the XCode workspace **(important that you don't open `app/ios/app.xcodeproj`)**
 1. In the menu bar, go to `Product > Destination`